w3f/polkadot-wiki/docs/learn-crowdloans.md

 winning a slot, anyone can trigger the refund of crowdloan contributions back to their original owners.
 All contributions must be returned before the crowdloan is fully deleted from the system.

+Many projects will have dashboards available that allow users to participate in their crowdloans.
+PolkadotJS apps also offers a breakdown of ongoing crowdloans on the [Apps page](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fkusama-rpc.polkadot.io#/parachains/crowdloan).

 Here is an exmaple of the crowdloans in play during the very first Kusama auction.

 ![crowdloan dashboard](assets/kusama-crowdloans.png)

 Furthermore, check out this video on [How to Participate in Crowdloans](https://www.youtube.com/watch?v=YrTxDufrcQM) for steps on how to access available crowdloans on PolkadotJS apps.

-Many projects will also have dashboards available that allow users to participate in their crowdloans.